daraperini/learning-css-accessibility-calmaria-spa/README.md

 # Calmaria Spa

+Hello world!

-Hello!
-This project was developed during Alura's classes *CSS: adjusting visual accessibility in a project* and *Accessibility in HTML: Writing Semantic Codes for Social Inclusion* and had the goal to refactor the project to make it more accessible.
-HTML and CSS codes were adjusted focusing on accessibility.
+This project was developed during Alura's degree *Accessibility and web technologies: techniques in HTML, CSS and JavaScript for inclusive projects* and had the goal to refactor the project to make it more accessible.
+Focusing on accessibility HTML was modified using semantic elements and acessibility tools were implemented.
+I also used visual resources in CSS to improve the project's accessibility.
+Now the JavaScript code is beeing refactorated with the goal to implement new functionalities acessible to the user.

 To see the final result, click [here](https://learning-css-accessibility-calmaria-spa.vercel.app/).